-As a child my mom for some reason never made fava, we ate plenty of lentil soup but not the fava, this yellow split pea puree.
+As a child my mom for some reason never made fava, we ate plenty of lentil soup but not the Santorini fava dip, this yellow split pea puree.
 I came across it as an appetizer in tavernes (plural in Greek for taverna) here in Greece, but unfortunately modern Greeks rarely eat it at home anymore.

 Once my older son began eating solid food I made sure he ate traditional, seasonal, organic Greek dishes.
 So when he started eating beans, I made him fava.
 It’s easy, tasty, and hearty, especially on a cold day.